Cheap Protein UK: Best High-Protein Foods by Value

-Why Protein Matters on a Budget Diet
+Why Protein Matters On A Budget Diet

 The challenge is that many high-protein foods — premium steak, smoked salmon, protein bars — are expensive.
 But UK supermarkets stock a surprising range of genuinely cheap protein sources that rival expensive options on a per-gram basis.
 The key is knowing which items to look for.

-Top Cheap Protein Foods Ranked by Protein per Penny
+Top Cheap Protein Foods Ranked By Protein Per Penny

 • Eggs (12-pack, ~£2.80): ~6.3 g protein per egg, ~2.7 g per penny.
 One of the cheapest protein sources available anywhere.